King Klown Logo

 Outcome: decisions can be audited and challenged without collapsing into semantic chaos.

-When someone opens a dossier / case / decision, they should be able to see:
+When someone opens a dossier, case, curriculum, workflow, decision, or public knowledge page, they should be able to inspect:

-If users cannot see or contest the knowledge base, the integration is incomplete.
+If users cannot inspect or contest the knowledge base, the integration is incomplete.

 Examples